Maximize Muscle Growth with 3x5 Training

 - Muscle growth occurs through a process called hypertrophy, where muscle fibers are damaged and repaired, leading to an increase in size and strength.

-- 3x5 training can lead to increased muscle mass, strength, and power, as well as improved muscular endurance and overall fitness.
+- 3x5 training leads to increased muscle mass, strength, and power, but it primarily focuses on these areas rather than muscular endurance.

 - Designing a 3x5 training program involves selecting compound exercises, progressively increasing weight, and allowing for adequate rest and recovery between sessions.